OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Creating a dedicated virtual environment with Virtualenv is recommended because some of its dependencies contain forked versions Z3 and PyVEX, which overwrite the original versions.
 You can skip this step if you don't use these libraries for anything else.

-Comprehensive Angr documentation, including an installation guide, tutorials, and usage examples [5], is available on Gitbooks.
+Comprehensive documentation, including an installation guide, tutorials, and usage examples [5], is available on Gitbooks.
 A complete API reference is also available [6].

 #### Using the Disassembler Backends - Symbolic Execution